-	Another cafe in the west with an awesome playground, kids activities, loads of indoor or outdoor seating and delicious food is Daily Break Cafe in Glenmore Park.
+Another cafe in the west with an awesome playground, kids activities, loads of indoor and outdoor seating and delicious food is Daily Break Cafe in Glenmore Park.

-The outdoor seating has a great view over the fully fenced playground so you can sit back and relax whilst your kids swing, climb and play away.
+The outdoor area has a great view over the fully fenced playground so you can sit back and relax whilst your kids swing, climb and play away.
 They’ve even got those rainy or extra hot days covered with an indoor cubby.
-Breakky options include traditional eggs your way, pancakes and fresh baked cakes and cupcakes whilst lunch offerings include, toasties, burgers and fish and chips.
+Brekky options include traditional eggs your way, pancakes and fresh-baked cakes and cupcakes whilst lunch offerings include toasties, burgers and fish and chips.

 Where?
 Shop 1, 31 Blue Hills Dr, Glenmore Park